Flying with Firearms in South Africa

 A number of airlines will transport firearms internationally.
 Please check with the airline before booking your air ticket.
 You will need:-

-- South African Temporary Import/Export permit : apply for this either at your local police station (allow 21 days to process) or you can apply at the airport.
-Our strong recommendation is to acquire the permit before you fly.
+- South African Temporary Import/Export permit : apply for this at your local police station (allow AT LEAST 21 days to process).
 You will need a letter of invitation from the shooting club/association where you are participating.

 - United Kingdom : please apply via the CPSA UK web site here : https://www.cpsa.co.uk/vsp allow at least eight weeks for the processing of your application.